pdxparrot/assets/SETUP.md

 * Add a connection to the project PlayerManager in the project LoadingManager
   * Create the PlayerManager prefab in the overloaded CreateManagers() in the project LoadingManager
 * Create an empty Prefab and add the PlayerManager component to it
-* Attach the Player prefab to the Player Prefab on the PlayerManager
+* Attach the Player prefab to the Player Actor Prefab on the PlayerManager
 * Create a PlayerData in Data/Data and attach it to the PlayerManager component
 * Create a PlayerBehaviorData in Data/Data and attach it to the PlayerManager component
   * Set the Actor Layer to Player